Hôtel de Vendôme (place Vendôme, Paris): The hotel

 The Hôtel Batailhe de Francès was combined with the neighbouring building at 358 Rue Saint-Honoré in the early 19th century, and the merged buildings became a hotel in 1858.
 In 2004, Chopard, a retailer of luxury watches and jewellery, opened a boutique on the ground floor of the hotel with an entrance on the Rue Saint-Honoré.
 In 2014 Chopard purchased the entire hotel from its previous owner, the UHP (Union Hôtelière Parisienne).
-The hotel is currently closed for renovation and is scheduled to reopen in autumn 2022.
+The hotel closed for renovation in 2019 and was scheduled to reopen in autumn 2022.
+However, the reopening was delayed.
+It reopened in November 2023.
+The restoration was done in collaborartion with Pierre-Yves Rochon, and the renovated hotel has 5 rooms and 10 suites.